IconoCoders/Bolt/README.md

 - BOLT Storefront child theme

 You can modify this requirements any time in your project.

+## VPS
+- You can buy VPS for Bolt here: https://shrt.hu/vpsbolt

 ## Contributors ✨
 Thanks goes to these awesome projects: